MarjoleinAardewijn/project-1-1920/README.md

 so that when children click on a topic the project helper will search for the books.
 For this prototype I used animals for the topics.
 But of course this could easily be changed to other topics.

-Furthermore, I also had the idea to ensure that when someone hovers over a topic with the mouse the word is will be spoken as well.
-This so that children who do not speak Dutch very well, not only see but also hear the word.
-Unfortunately I didn't have time for this during this project week, but this would be a nice feature to add later.
+Furthermore, when someone clicks on a topic the app will say "I found the following books about [topic-name]".
+This so that children who do not speak Dutch very well, not only see but also hear how the topic is pronounced.

 ## Table of Contents